Episodes

 Genesis 2

-The chapter begins by describing how God rested on the seventh day after completing the work of creation, blessing and sanctifying it as a holy day of rest.
+The chapter begins by describing how God rested on the seventh day after completing the work of creation, blessing and sanctifying it as a holy day of rest, set apart from the others.
 It then provides a more detailed account of how God formed man (Adam) from the dust of the ground and breathed life into him.

 God planted a garden in Eden as a perfect home for the man and placed him there to work it and care for it.
 The garden had all kinds of beautiful trees that provided food, including two special trees in the center: the tree of life and the tree of the knowledge of good and evil.
 God commanded Adam that he may eat from any tree in the garden except the tree of the knowledge of good and evil, warning that, if he ate from it, he would "surely die."